roberthogan25/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

->> I chose Python 3 because it was the recommended version
+I chose Python 3 to learn the latest version.

 ### Q2.
 Which Python Version Installed